GMRI-SEL/Lab-Management/WeeklyMeetingsInstructions.md

 # Weekly Meetings Instructions
-We will use Git/GitHub to keep everyone up to date and support lab collaboration following
+We will use Git/GitHub to keep everyone up to date and support lab collaboration following [Kristie Whitaker's weekly meetings template](https://github.com/WhitakerLab/Onboarding).

 # Instructions
 ## Initial set up: Fork/Clone and set up upstream connection to the GMRI-SEL Lab-Management repo